What Is Primary Immunodeficiency?

 Sometimes this problem runs in families.
 Or it may have happened on its own.

 You may not notice any symptoms until your child is a few months old.
-He may get a lot of serious infections, or his illness may start out as a common cold but turn into bronchitis or pneumonia.
+They may get a lot of serious infections, or their illness may start out as a common cold but turn into bronchitis or pneumonia.

 Signs that your child may have a PIDD include:

 - Has four or more infections a year in the ears, lungs, skin, eyes, mouth, or private parts

 - Needs to get antibiotics through an IV for infections

 - Gets more than one severe, fast-moving illness, like septicemia, a bacterial infection of the blood

 - Has thrush (a fungal infection in the mouth) that doesn't go away

 - Antibiotics don't work well

 - Gets pneumonia more than once a year